REHABILITATION AND RECOVERY CENTER

 Crush injuries;

-Fractures (including postsurgical) of the hand, wrist and elbow;
+Fractures (including postsurgical) of the hand, wrist

 Multiple trauma of the hand;